 The Language of Flowers

-“Observing nature with utmost gratitude is a form of a prayer,” my grandfather would quote, Tagore’s words as we sat watching the sun go down over the flatlands in Central Texas.
-Those words have become my mantra – a place where my love affair with nature began.
-Clay and paint are two of my favorite mediums to express the narrative of my heart – the work in this exhibition are my prayer offerings.
+“Observing nature with utmost gratitude is a form of a prayer,” my grandfather would quote, Rabindranath Tagore’s words to me as we sat watching the sunset over the flatlands in Central Texas.
+Those words have become my mantra – the place where my love affair with nature began.
+Clay and paint are my two favorite mediums that combined express the narrative of my heart and the work in this exhibition are my prayer offerings to nature.